A while back, I wrote a lengthy post sharing all of the books that I have read and thought every blogger should read too.

 - Schedule or publish post (Success)

-Or let’s say I wanted to put out a new YouTube video.
+Or let’s say I wanted to put out a brand new YouTube video.
 My success list would look something like this:

-- Write notes or rough script for video
+- Write notes or rough script for video for topic of video

-- Record video
+- Record video.

-- Edit and format video
+- Edit and format video.

 - Upload video to YouTube and publish (Success)

-I think you get the drift here.
+I think you get the general drift here, right?

 So I started doing this about six months ago, picking one thing and focusing on that one thing each week.

-Before, I would write a crazy list like this:
+Before this, I would write a crazy list like this:

-- Write blog post
+- Write blog post.

-- Comment on 10 blogs
+- Comment on 10 blogs.

-- Record new YouTube video
+- Record new YouTube video.

-- Create visual content for social media
+- Create visual content for social media.

-- Schedule posts on HootSuite
+- Schedule posts on HootSuite.

-- Schedule posts on Facebook
+- Schedule posts on Facebook.

-- Finish Bob’s website project
+- Finish Bob’s website project.

-- Update featured post images on 4 blog posts
+- Update featured post images on 4 blog posts.

 - Send this email, reply to that email…